haidaraM/terraform-jenkins-aws-fargate/README.md

 **With SOCI:**

-Note that SOCI only works with the private ECR repositories.
+> Note that SOCI only works with the private ECR repositories at the moment.

 | task_image                                                                                 | nb_runs | min_start_time | max_start_time | mean_start_time | median_start_time |
 |:-------------------------------------------------------------------------------------------|--------:|---------------:|---------------:|----------------:|------------------:|